 Computer Science Programming Competition for High School Students

-Join the Fun and Learning at the 2019 CS Competition!
+Show off your skills at the 2019 CS Competition!

 Teams (groups of 3 high school students) will compete to create real-world Java-based Computer Science programs as per competition parameters.